apparatus/mu/packages/mu-balance/README.md

 Part of the Official [mu][Mu Suite].

-`mu-balance` is a load balance transport adapter is distributes requests round robin to each supplied transport.
+`mu-balance` is a load balance transport adapter that distributes requests round robin to each supplied transport.

 * [Install](#install)